DaveNguyenHuy/personal-blog/posts/test.md

 ---
-title: What do you think!
+title: How to be a good man
 date: '31/10/2021'
 ---